 Turn inside out and use a pen or turning tool to poke out the corners.
 Pin opened edge closed.

-Topstitch 1/8″ from edge around perimeter, and press.
+Topstitch 1/8″ from the edge around the perimeter, and press.

-Fold rectangle in half and pin one edge perpendicular to the folded edge you just made.
-Stitch along pinned edge, 1/8″ from edge.
+Fold the rectangle in half and pin one edge perpendicular to the folded edge you just made.
+Stitch along the pinned edge, 1/8″ from the edge.

-Open fabric into a triangle, with seam you just stitched facing the back.
+Open fabric into a triangle, with the seam you just stitched facing the back.
 Press.